PerArneng/docker-registry/README.md

 ## About

-This docker compose file starts the docker [registry](https://hub.docker.com/_/registry/) to listen on the port 5000.
-It also starts a [web ui](https://github.com/klausmeyer/docker-registry-browser) to browse the registry on port 5001.
+This docker compose file starts the docker [registry](https://hub.docker.com/_/registry/) to listen on the port `5000`.
+It also starts a [web ui](https://github.com/klausmeyer/docker-registry-browser) to browse the registry on port `5001`.
 The registry is started as insecure so you will need to modify your clients to support your host as an insecure registry.
+The storage of the registry will be put in a data folder relative to the compose file.
+If you want to change the storage folder you will have to edit the `docker-compose.yml` file.

+*Note:* The data will be stored with `root` as the owner.

 ## Starting